Becoming a Parent

 Download PDF

-There are parenting classes to teach you how to be a great parent.
-They can teach you how to care for your baby and how to quiet a crying baby.
+There are parenting classes to teach you how to be a great parent for a newborn baby.
+They can teach you how to care for your child and how to quiet a crying baby.
 You will also learn why it is important to talk to your baby.
 You will learn how to hold your baby and put him or her to sleep.
 The classes will help build your confidence in your parenting skills.

 You could also learn parenting skills from people in your life that you are close to.
-Your mother, grandmother or others may have a lot of experience or wisdom in caring for children.
+Your parent, grandparent or others may have a lot of experience or wisdom in caring for children.
 Don’t be afraid to ask for their advice or help.
 Community based family resource centers are also great places to get advice and share, with other parents, your thoughts and problems.

 For online parenting information and resources, go to: